This article is designed to help beginners quickly learn how to use Screaming Frog.

 Screaming Frog is a powerful tool that is essential for any great eCommerce or blogger.
 When it is used properly, it can lead to significant ranking increases almost instantly.

 Here’s an example of how Screaming Frog helped me to improve my client’s rankings immediately:

 I’ll show you how to use Screaming Frog, so that you can also improve your rankings.

 But first, we need to look at the basic layout…

 The first step to using this tool is understanding where everything is broken down.
 I have created a numbered list to breakdown the different sections.
-Then afterwards you can find two images – one for windows and another for macintosh.
-These images have labels that correspond to the below list:

 - Menu Bar